kinow/kinoshita.eti.br/content/_index.md

 This website was created with Open Source software, following accessibility practices from the WCAG 2.1 standard, and in pure CSS.
 It does not use any cookies nor trackers.
-It was tested on an Orca screen reader on Ubuntu Linux.
+It was tested with the Orca screen reader on Ubuntu Linux.
+Feedback to improve accessibility is welcome.

 Get in touch if you would like to discuss a project related to computer programming and, or, arts.